noelrohi/kd/README.md

 1. Clone the repo
 2. Copy `.env.example` to `.env` and fill in the values
 3. Run `pnpm install` to install dependencies
-4. Run `pnpm db:push` to create the database tables
+4. Run `pnpm db migrate` to apply database migrations
 5. Run `pnpm dev` to start the app
 6. Go to `http://localhost:1999` to see the app